LandingInTech/viewer-questions/README.md

 I've decided to create a very basic dashboard that I could trigger questions to be displayed on the Stream.
 To achieve that this project needs to be run and use `localhost:3000` as a source in OBS.

+## Run the project in dev mode

+You can run this project in development mode by running the command `yarn dev`

 ## Powered By

 - [KeystoneJS](https://www.keystonejs.com/)